Modules and workspaces

 ).

 Workspaces are also the default input for Buf CLI commands, and are the unit used to push content to the BSR.
-Pushing the workspace means that all modules in the workspace will be pushed to their respective BSR repositories.
+Pushing the workspace means that all modules in the workspace are pushed to their respective BSR repositories.

 Workspace layout